-To ideate and build a product that can penetrate a billion-dollar market and enthuse millions of customers is a glorious feeling for any entrepreneur and a great goal indeed.
-For such goals, the initial steps, like building your MVP and selecting you MVS have to be fundamentally sound.
+To ideate and build a product that can penetrate a billion-dollar market and enthuse millions of customers is a glorious feeling for any entrepreneur, and a great goal indeed.
+For such goals, your minimum viable product (MVP) and the selection of your minimum viable segment (MVS) should be fundamentally sound.

 So what are those steps